What the return of the raconteur reveals about the power of storytelling

 For Leighton and I, the storytelling night was reminiscent of a different, slower time, when evenings were spent with loved ones around the hearth, when folktales were passed from generation to generation.
 Aside from connecting with our friends, and connecting with stories, it felt like we were connecting with something much bigger—an important aspect of being human we’d not placed enough significance upon.

-So, we organised Tell Me A Story as part of the Manifest Creative Arts Festival in 2015.
-The response astounded us—three times the expected attendance, unexpected calls for an encore and the sell out of a fantastic Cherry Ripe slice at the cafe.
+So, we organised Tell Me A Story as part of the Manifest Creative Arts Festival in 2015 and as a standalone Manifest event in 2017.
+The responses astounded us—full houses, unexpected calls for an encore and the sell out of a fantastic Cherry Ripe slice at the cafe.
 The audience members enjoyed powerful poetry, true stories that made them laugh, fictional stories that made them cry and documentary that left them reflective and inspired.

-You may have heard The Moth podcast or watched True Story with Hamish & Andy, but Tell me a Story will be different.
-It’s a little more raw, a little more theatrical and a little more intimate.
+You may have heard The Moth podcast or watched True Story with Hamish & Andy, but Tell Me A Story was different.
+A little more raw, a little more theatrical and a little more intimate.
 And we think a lot more interesting.